SvenMb/gbrein_tnylpo/README.md

-* provides a built-in curses based emulation of the DEC VT52 terminal for full-screen applications (with extensions such as eight bit characters, an alternate character set, insert/delete line commands, character attributes, and VT100 box drawing characters)
+* provides a built-in curses based emulation of the DEC VT52 terminal for full-screen applications (with extensions such as eight bit characters, an alternate character set, insert/delete line commands, character attributes, VT100 box drawing characters, and color support)
 * shields CP/M programs from terminal window resizing
 * allows to combine CP/M programs with Unix shell redirections and pipelines.
 ## What CP/M applications work with `tnylpo`?